Why are you here?

 - AAC for adults and children - specifically perceptions and expectations around AAC

-(one student is writing her extended case report on AAC use) - Apraxia of speech and Dysarthria; what are the alternatives to non-speech exercises? (one student has an 'adult' placement coming up; 3 people identified this as area of interest/uncertainty)
+- Apraxia of speech and Dysarthria; what are the alternatives to non-speech exercises? (one student has an 'adult' placement coming up; 3 people identified this as area of interest/uncertainty)

 Topics for future meetings